Updated July 12, 2025

 Defining Black Box Testing

 When conducting black box testing, the ethical hacker starts by gathering as much information as possible about the target system.
-This includes analyzing the organization’s website, social media profiles, and any other publicly accessible information.
+This includes analyzing the organization’s website, social media profiles, and publicly accessible information.
 By understanding the organization’s online presence, the tester can gain insights into the potential attack surface and identify possible entry points.

 Pros and Cons of Black Box Testing